Submissions

 Parenthetical citation: (Author 1 et al., Year)

-In References, mention each author (up to 21).
-Use “, &” between penultimate and last authors.
+In References, mention each of the authors (up to 21).
+Use “, &” between the penultimate and last authors.

 Multiple mentions

-Short direct quotations (less than 40 words) should be included in the text between double quotation marks.
-At the end of the quotation indicate: surname of the author(s), year and number of the page(s) cited or referred to.
+Short direct quotations (less than 40 words) should be included in the text in double quotation marks.
+At the end of the quotation, indicate: the authors' last names, year, and number of the page(s) cited or referred to.

 Example: (González, 2009, p.
 34).
 If there are more than two authors, mention the first author followed by et al.

-For indirect citations within the text, indicate only the author's last name and year of publication.
-If there are more than two authors, mention the first author followed by et al.
+For indirect quotations within the text, only the author's last name and year of publication are indicated.
+If there are more than two authors, mention the first one followed by et al.

-Long quotations (40 or more words) should be in a separate paragraph with an indentation of 1.2 cm or ½”.
+Extensive citations (40 or more words) should be in a separate paragraph with a 1.2 cm or ½" indent.
 The font type and size should be Times New Roman 11 pts.
 Do not use italics or quotation marks.

 References

-• The heading “References” is left aligned; each reference starts on a new line; use 1.00 cm reverse (or French) indentation from the second line.
+• The heading “References” should be aligned to the left; each reference should start on a new line; use a 1.00 cm reverse (or French) indentation from the second line onwards.

-• Fifty percent of the references should correspond to material published within the last five years.
+• Fifty percent of the references must correspond to material published in the last five years.

-• Self-citation is allowed as long as it does not exceed 10% of the total number of references.
+• Self-citation is permitted as long as it does not exceed 10% of the total references.

-• References are the responsibility of the authors and should conform to APA format (7th ed.
+• References are the responsibility of the authors and must conform to APA format (7th ed.
 2020).

-• Do not include references to uncited or unpublished material (the latter can be mentioned in the text, using a footnote).
+• Do not include references to unquoted or unpublished material (the latter may be mentioned in the text, using a footnote).

-• References should include the complete link to the DOI Number (only the link, without the DOI acronym), with the format https://doi.org/número... whenever available.
+• References must include the complete link to the DOI number (only the link, without the DOI acronym), in the format https://doi.org/número... whenever available.

 Examples